 After hearing a scratching noise coming from the roof of the house, Alison discovers some dusty old dinner plates in the attic which have a flowered owl pattern.
 The design disappears when traced and made into paper owls by Alison.

 What is the connection between this, the loony gardener, the angry housekeeper and the legend of the old village magician who made a wife out of flowers and later turned into an owl when she betrayed him?

-This Sunday tea time series was a sexually-charged tale of adolescent jealousy, produced by Granada TV and based on the book by Alan Garner which was awarded the Carnegie Medal and Guardian Award for children’s fiction in 1967.
+This Sunday tea time series was a sexually-charged tale of adolescent jealousy, produced by Granada TV and based on the unsettling, fantasy-tinged book by Alan Garner which was awarded the Carnegie Medal and Guardian Award for children’s fiction in 1967.